lolkabash/CheckFile/README.md

 - Uploaded files are stored temporarily and deleted after scanning.
 - API keys and sensitive information are stored as environment variables.
 - Input is sanitized to prevent malicious execution.
+- Added CSRFProtect to initialize CSRF protection for all forms.

 ## Customization